SoftIron/sibench/docs/source/installation.rst

 Install
 =======

-If you are running SoftIron Linux or Debian, we recommend you install Sibench using the :ref:`Package install <installation:package install>` instructions.
+If you are running SoftIron Linux or Debian, we recommend you install ``sibench`` using the :ref:`Package install <installation:package install>` instructions.

 If this is not an option, try the :ref:`Binary install <installation:binary install>`